crazko/statie-web/source/_docs/related-items.md

 _Note: this applied only to Generated Elements._

 Do you write a post series?
-Help a reader and **show related posts bellow** using `relatedItems` Latte filter.
+Help a reader and **show related posts bellow** using `relatedItems` filter.

 ## How to Setup?